stadium-software/repeater-datagrid/README.md

 ## REST API
 In order to access the "LinxAPI" page in the application, it is also necessary to run the SimpleRESTHost service in the Linx applicaiton in this repo.
 The *Setting* called "DBConn" needs to be changed to point to your local SQL Server.

+# Application

+## Application Properties
+1. Check the *Enable Style Sheet* checkbox in the application properties

 ## Types
 Add the two types below